gbmhunter/MClide/README.rst

 ========= ========== ===================================================================================================
 Version    Date       Comment
 ========= ========== ===================================================================================================
-v9.4.0.0  2014-10-08 Reworked Clide module to use MString (embedded compatible string) rather than std::string, closes #158. v9.3.4.0  2014-10-07 Replaced all usages of printf() type specifiers such as 'i' and 'lu' with the portable types defines in <cinttypes>, closes #167. v9.3.3.0  2014-10-07 Removed 'include/Log.hpp', closes #168.
+v9.4.1.0  2014-10-09 Stopped using <vector> and using the microcontroller friendly MVector module instead, closes #169.
+Fixed memory leak, 'Option* help = new Option('h', 'help', NULL, 'Prints help for the command.', false)' at src/Cmd.cpp: 103, closes #171.
+Fixed memory leak, 'this->cmdHelp = new Cmd('help', &HelpCmdCallback, 'Returns information about all registered commands.')' on src/Rx.Cpp: 774 is never freed, closes #170.
+Fixed memory leak, new CmdGroup() called in Comm constructor but never freed, closes #151. v9.4.0.0  2014-10-08 Reworked Clide module to use MString (embedded compatible string) rather than std::string, closes #158. v9.3.4.0  2014-10-07 Replaced all usages of printf() type specifiers such as 'i' and 'lu' with the portable types defines in <cinttypes>, closes #167. v9.3.3.0  2014-10-07 Removed 'include/Log.hpp', closes #168.
 Wrapped all code in MbeddedNinja namespace, closes #165.